nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

  sudo -u www-data php console.php files:scan --all

-See `the nextcloud.com support page <https://nextcloud.com/support>`_ for further resources for both home and enterprise users.
+See `the nextcloud.com support page <https://nextcloud.com/support/>`_ for further resources.

 Sometimes, Nextcloud can get *stuck in a upgrade*.
 This is usually due to the process taking too long and encountering a PHP time-out.
 Stop the upgrade